 That being said, it’s essential that you read your state CDL manual – download here.
 The manuals have information specific to your state, such as fees, testing locations, phone numbers for your local testing centers, and their hours of testing and service.
 They may also offer CDL study guides that could further prepare you for the CDL permit exam.

-Go to your state below to find more information about CDL training and test praparation in your state.
+Go to your state from the dropdown below to find more information about CDL training and test preparation.

 CDL Test Preparation In Your State